Skip to content

 • Verify any claimed client relationships

-A polished website costs a few hundred dollars and proves nothing.
+A polished website costs a few hundred dollars.
+It proves nothing.
 What proves legitimacy is a verifiable history of real work with real models and real clients.
+If you can’t find that history independently, it doesn’t exist.

-If an agency can’t clearly explain what they do, how they get models work, and what you can expect from the relationship, it’s because they don’t actually do much — or don’t do what they claim.
+If an agency can’t clearly explain what they do, how they get models work, and what you should realistically expect from the relationship — that’s because they don’t actually do much.
+Real agencies have nothing to hide about their process.

 Standard modeling agency commission is 15-20% on the model side.
-Some agencies charge less, especially for established models.
-If an agency is asking for significantly more than 20%, they need an extraordinary justification.
+Some agencies charge less for established models.
+If an agency is asking for significantly more than 20%, they need to justify it.

-If any agency tries to take ownership of your social media accounts, content you create, or your likeness rights, run.
-This is a massive red flag that goes beyond mere bad terms — it’s predatory.
+If any agency attempts to take ownership of your social media accounts, content you create, or your likeness rights — stop.
+This isn’t a bad contract term to negotiate.
+It’s a signal to walk.

 • Contracts claiming ownership of content you create